EslamAli86/eslamali86.github.io/index.md

 cover: false
 ---

 <p align="justify">Hi, my name is Eslam Hussein.
-I am a PhD candidate at the Department of Computer Science at Virginia Tech.
-My research interests are in the broad areas of multimodal machine  learning, natural language processing, and social computing.
-I work under the supervision of Professor Chris Thomas on video entailment to detect out-of-context videos using multimodal machine learning and graph neural networks.</p>
+I am a Ph.D. candidate in the Department of Computer Science at Virginia Tech.
+My research sits at the intersection of multimodal machine learning, natural language processing, and social computing, with a core focus on combating online misinformation.
+Under the supervision of Professor Chris Thomas, I develop models for video entailment to detect manipulated and out-of-context videos using multimodal learning and graph neural networks.</p>

 ### Experience